Explorers

 University of Colorado Health Sciences Center

-Jennifer Morrison assisted in the processing of water and sediment samples, as well as the sorting, identifying, cataloging, and preserving of the organisms collected by various methods of direct sampling.
-She also provided live music entertainment for the other scientists and crew members.
-She received a B.A. in Biology from the University of Virginia in 2004 and is currently working as a research assistant in the Department of Cardiology at the University of Colorado.
-Jennifer enjoys playing the guitar, singing, photography, scuba diving, playing softball, and spending time with her husband.
+Jennifer Morrison assisted in the processing of water and sediment samples as well as the sorting, identifying, cataloging, and preserving of the organisms collected by various methods of direct sampling.
+She received a BA in biology from the University of Virginia, in 2004, and is currently working as a research assistant in the Department of Cardiology at the University of Colorado.

 Carlos NeiraCarlos Neira